krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     Sets the number of past keys kept for a principal.
 This option is not supported with the LDAP KDC database module.

+.. _policy_maxfailure:

 **-maxfailure** *maxnumber*
-    Sets the maximum number of authentication failures before the principal is locked.
+    Sets the number of authentication failures before the principal is locked.
 Authentication failures are only tracked for principals which require preauthentication.
+The counter of failed attempts resets to 0 after a successful attempt to authenticate.
+A *maxnumber* value of 0 (the default) disables lockout.

+.. _policy_failurecountinterval:

 **-failurecountinterval** *failuretime*
     (:ref:`getdate` string) Sets the allowable time between authentication failures.
 If an authentication failure happens after *failuretime* has elapsed since the previous failure, the number of authentication failures is reset to 1.
+A *failuretime* value of 0 (the default) means forever.

+.. _policy_lockoutduration:

 **-lockoutduration** *lockouttime*
     (:ref:`getdate` string) Sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.
-    A duration of 0 means forever.
+    A duration of 0 (the default) means the principal remains locked out until it is administratively unlocked with ``modprinc -unlock``.

 **-allowedkeysalts**
     Specifies the key/salt tuples supported for long-term keys when